jeffmcneill/markdown-extra-unofficial/README.md

 ## Updated functionality in PHP Markdown

 For years I used the old version of Markdown Extra WordPress plugin.
 It still worked brilliantly.
-However, two improvements to PHP Markdown compelled the creation of a new WordPress plugin: the ability to add `{rel="nofollow"}` after an href, and the elimination of extra `<p></p>`s inadvertently added to certain markup.
-Using the latest PHP Markdown, all we needed was an updated wrapper so that it could work as a WordPress plugin.
+However, two improvements to PHP Markdown compelled the creation of a new WordPress plugin: the ability to add `{rel="nofollow"}` after an href, and the elimination of extra `<p></p>` inadvertently added to certain markup.
+Using the latest PHP Markdown parser, all we need is an updated wrapper and some WordPress specific commands, so that it works as a WordPress plugin.

 ## Markdown Extra extended syntax